zhouyl/flowblade/docs/components/overlay/menu.md

 |------|-------------|
 | `trigger` | The trigger element (button, link, etc.) |
 | Default slot | Menu content (items, dividers, headers) |

+### Style Props

+Menu and related components support all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Simple Menu